nv-bogdan/rag/docs/quickstart.md

    milvus-etcd                             Up 35 minutes (healthy)
    ```

-7. Open a web browser and access `http://localhost:8090` to use the RAG Playground.
+7. Open a web browser and access `http://localhost:8090` to use the rag frontend.
 You can use the upload tab to ingest files into the server or follow [the notebooks](../notebooks/) to understand the API usage.

 8. To stop all running services, after making some [customizations](#next-steps)
     ```bash